Again in year two, you shall study 120 credits, but what you study and how your time is broken down shall vary depending upon your language ability:

 New World(s): Contacts, Conquests and Conflict in Early Modern Hispanic History and Culture

 This module provides an introduction to art and culture in early modern Spain, Portugal and their Empires.
-It looks at painting from the mid-fifteenth century, beginning in Portugal where voyages of ‘discovery’ were well under way, and ending in late eighteenth-century Mexico.
+It looks at painting from the mid-15th century, beginning in Portugal where voyages of ‘discovery’ were well under way, and ending in late 18th-century Mexico.

 The module also balances historical study of key events and developments with readings of political writings, travelogues, literature, and visual culture so as to broaden your understanding both of the history of political and cultural relations across the Spanish and Portuguese-speaking worlds, and of the context of these in global geo-politics and the economy.